Menu

 Writer: Derek Dempster, James Kennaway, Derek Wood, Wilfred Greatorex

-Keywords world war ii, based on true story, aerial combat, british history, 1940s, battle of britain, luftwaffe, royal air force, raf
+Keywords world war ii, based on true story, aerial combat, british history, airfield, 1940s, battle of britain, spitfire pilots, luftwaffe, fighter pilots, royal air force, raf, pilots, aerial attack, airplanes

 Production Companies United Artists, Spitfire Productions